electrichive/waggledance/electric-hive-learning-guide.md

+# The Electric Hive Programmer's Learning Guide

 # Intro

 ## What is this?
-This is a highly-opinionated, curated guide to becoming a software engineer.
+This is a highly-opinionated, curated guide to becoming a programmer.
 I originally wrote this to give some guidance to my friends.
 Now, I'm offering it up to the public in the hopes that it might help others.
 Feel free to share or offer suggestions for improvement.

 ## Who is this for?
-This is written for people who don’t have a strong background in programming and computer science, and are trying to figure out if they want to pursue a career in software engineering or something else.
+This is written for people who don’t have a strong background in programming and computer science, and are trying to figure out if they want to pursue a career using programming.

 ## Why is it opinionated and curated?
 I think exploring the world of programming-related careers can be really confusing to newbies, and it can become really easy to get lost, stalled by decision paralysis, or simply procrastinate.